-The Coast Track, from Bundeena to Otford, is the Royal National Park’s premiere multi-day hiking track and one of the best and most accessible hikes near Sydney.
-Explorer Adrian Mascenon has hiked this epic coastal walk more than 20 times and he’s just dropped a knowledge bomb.
+The Coast Track, from Bundeena to Otford, is the Royal National Park’s premier multi-day hiking track and one of the best and most accessible hikes near Sydney.

 Australia’s first National Park, and Earth’s second.
 Originally named ‘National Park’, because Aussies suck at naming things (e.g. Brown Snake, Blue Mountains,